-Elon University’s Sustainability Master Plan (2015) includes an objective to “establish a carbon neutral university by 2037”, which carries over from the initial Sustainability Master Plan (2006-2007).
-This objective is also included in the Boldly Elon Strategic Plan (2020).
-Calculating the university’s greenhouse gas (GHG) emissions (carbon footprint) is one of the essential steps in tracking progress of this effort.
+Elon University’s goal to become carbon neutral by 2037 is included in the Boldly Elon strategic plan (2020) and Sustainability Master Plan (2025).
+Calculating the university’s greenhouse gas (GHG) emissions (carbon footprint) is one of the essential steps in establishing a carbon neutral university.
+A yearly GHG inventory is conducted to monitor progress toward Elon’s emissions reduction goals.

 Greenhouse Gas Inventory

-Study abroad travel represents 22% of Elon’s FY 2024 emissions, which is a large increase from the 3% it was in FY 2021 due to the COVID-19 pandemic but not back to the 25% it was prior to the pandemic.
+Study abroad travel represents about 21% of Elon’s FY 2025 emissions, which is a large increase from the 2% it was in FY 2021 due to the COVID-19 pandemic but not back to the 24% it was prior to the pandemic.
 Study abroad emissions are not a source of emissions that will be actively reduced.
 Given this, the Global Education Center (GEC) and Office of Sustainability collaborated to create the Carbon Neutral Global Engagement Initiative, which started in fall 2020.
 Through this initiative, Elon purchases verified carbon offsets on an annual basis to account for the carbon impact of global engagement travel.

 Solar Farm at Elon